Selling your clothes online is a great way to earn some extra cash.

-The company doesn’t charge listing or selling fees and it has three different subscription plans for personal and business use.
+The company doesn’t charge listing or selling fees, and it has three different subscription plans for personal and business use.

 The free plan limits the number of photos you can upload in adverts but allows you to take part in community discussions.
-The paid plans, which cost £5 and £15 for a yearly subscription, promise priority placement in listings other perks like adding YouTube videos and other listings in adverts.
+The paid plans, which cost £5 and £15 for a yearly subscription, promise priority placement in listings and other perks like adding YouTube videos and other listings in adverts.

 Etsy is one of the best places to sell old clothes, handmade and unique pieces.

-One of its most convenient tools for sellers is the Sell on Etsy app where you can edit listings, manage orders, and respond to buyers.
+One of its most convenient tools for sellers is the Sell on Etsy app, where you can edit listings, manage orders, and respond to buyers.
 Sellers also get access to statistics about their shop’s performance and access to free social media tools to promote their items.

 The platform charges £0.15 for each listing, a 5% transaction fee, which sellers pay after they make a sale, and an optional 15% offsite advertising fee.